Fluoroscopy in Mobile, AL

 - Small Bowel Follow Through

 - Preparation varies depending on the type of test given – Lower and Upper GI, Intravenous Pyelogram (IVP).
-Your doctor will give you detailed instructions on how to prepare for your exam.
+Your radiologist will give you detailed instructions on how to prepare for your exam.

-- You should inform your doctor about any recent illnesses or other medical conditions, as well as any allergies you might have to medications.
+- You should inform your radiologist about any recent illnesses or other medical conditions, as well as any allergies you might have to medications.

 - Women should always inform the technologist if there is any possibility that they are pregnant.